0 Part Course |

 • Practical examples of issues around the new categories of financial asset and how the ECL impairment testing regime now works in practice

-This course is designed to summarise the key requirements of IFRS 9 and to explain how these are different from IAS 39 and other guidance that came before, especially the extended use of fair value accounting through profit and loss (FVTPL) and calculating Expected Credit Loss provisions.
-The course is designed to be practical and can be adapted to meet particular issues relating to financial assets or liabilities.
+This IFRS 9 training course is designed to provide a comprehensive overview of the key requirements and principles of IFRS 9 and its practical application.
+It will explain how these requirements differ from IAS 39 and other previous accounting guidance, particularly emphasising the extended use of fair value accounting through profit and loss (FVTPL) and the methodology for calculating Expected Credit Loss (ECL) provisions.

 REQUEST CALL BACK